lifecompanionaac/lifecompanion/lifecompanion-plugins/lc-phonecontrol-plugin/DEV.md

 - `downloadAdb` : Downloads the ADB binaries for the current platform and moves them to the plugin's resources.
 - `jar` : Builds the plugin JAR file.

 If you only made changes to the plugin, you can run only `./gradlew jar`.
+APK and ADB artifacts are kept in the app's resources directory.

 ### JSON schema specification
 The plugin and the phone communicate via the server through JSON messages.